 - Review and provide constructive feedback to other participants on their projects.

-- Contribute to the Fraction Foundations MOOC-Ed by asking questions, responding to others' questions and sharing ideas in the discussion forum; suggesting resources that will be useful to others; and sharing your expertise in other ways.
+- Contribute to the Fraction Foundations course by asking questions, responding to others' questions and sharing ideas in the discussion forum; suggesting resources that will be useful to others; and sharing your expertise in other ways.

 Additional Credit Options